Calculastic

 How profit margin calculation works

 The result is only as complete as the cost input.
-Direct product cost produces a gross margin style result, while including labor, fees, and overhead produces a broader project margin.
+Direct product cost produces a gross-margin style result, while including labor, fees, shipping, commissions, and overhead produces a broader project margin.

 Useful next steps